Fbarangan/Course3_Project/Codebook.md

 #Executing the script
 ##Library required
-In this script we will required to use data.table
+In this script we will required to use data.table and stringr
 * library(data.table)
+* library(stringr)

 ##Set directory path
 * path = getwd()